A novel method for calculating relative free energy of similar molecules in two environments: Sampling rugged energy landscape in one dimension - additional explanations

 \subsection{Acknowledgments}

-D. J. Bergman, A. Nitzan, D. Harries G. Falkovich and R. Peled are acknowledged for the useful comments.
-I. Khavrutskii, M. Shirts, K. Vanommeslaeghe, F. Buelens and C. Junghans (as well as other people in GROMACS and NAMD mailing lists) are acknowledged for the fruitful discussions.
+D. J. Bergman, A. Nitzan, G. Falkovich, D. Harries, and R. Peled are acknowledged for the useful comments.
+I. Khavrutskii, M. Shirts, K. Vanommeslaeghe, F. Buelens and C. Junghans are acknowledged for the fruitful discussions.